incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 Our interview process helps us not only identify the interviewees’ technical skills but also their intrinsic qualities such as principles, beliefs, and values.

 We look for a thirst for knowledge and a passion for mastering your craft.
-If you think you have the perfect blend of skills and expertise for this, feel free to reach us at careers@incubyte.co
+If you think you have the perfect blend of skills and expertise for this, drop us a note on careers@incubyte.co

 > Find our current vacancies [here](https://incubyte.co/careers).